Image without alt

 Information we collect and use

-Information about you that we collect and use depends on the context of your relationship or interaction with us but may include: • Where you are investing on your own behalf, information about who you are in order to verify your identity and comply with Anti-Money Laundering Regulations e.g. your name, date of birth, national identifier/tax numbers, passport details, contact details, occupation, and source of wealth • Where you are investing on behalf of a company, or representing a company, information about you, the company, and your relationship • Information connected to the product or service you have with us e.g. bank account details, email address • Information about your contact with us e.g. meetings, phone calls, emails / letters • Information that is automatically collected via cookies when you visit one of our websites or access an online tool we may provide, e.g. username, your activity on our website.
+The information we collect and use about you depends on the context of your relationship or interaction with us.
+Where you are investing on your own behalf, this may include information required to verify your identity and to comply with Anti‑Money Laundering Regulations, such as your name, date of birth, national identifiers or tax numbers, passport details, contact details, occupation, and source of wealth.
+Where you are investing on behalf of a company, or representing a company, we may collect information about you, the company, and your relationship with it.
+We also collect information connected to the products or services you have with us, such as bank account details and email address, as well as information about your communications with us, including meetings, phone calls, emails, or letters.
+In addition, certain information is automatically collected through cookies when you visit our websites or access any online tools we may provide, such as your username and details about your activity on our website.

 Where we collect your information

-We will collect your personal information directly from you, and from a variety of sources, including: • An application form for a product or service with us • Phone conversations with us • Emails or letters you send to us • Meetings with us • Registering for one of our events • Participating in research surveys to help us understand you better and improve our products and services • Via our website • Entering competitions e.g. to win tickets to a sporting event which we sponsor • External third parties who support us in verifying your identity and relationships with our corporate clients We may also collect personal information about you from places such as business directories and other commercially or publicly available sources e.g. to check or improve the information we hold (like your address) or to obtain updated contact information if we are unable to contact you directly.
+We may collect your personal information directly from you and from a variety of sources.
+This may include information provided through application forms for products or services, phone conversations with us, emails or letters you send, meetings with one of our client relationship managers, registrations for events, participation in research surveys conducted to help us better understand you and improve our products and services, or participation in competitions, for example to win tickets to a sporting event that we sponsor.
+We may also collect personal information through our online services, such as client portals, websites, and social media platforms.
+In addition, we may obtain personal information about you from business directories and other commercially or publicly available sources, for example to verify or improve the accuracy of the information we hold (such as your address) or to obtain better contact details where we are unable to contact you directly.

 Why we collect and use your information